The Columbia’s Haunted Lantern Tour is a theatre in the street that explores the history and haunting lore of our quaint river town.

 It is a non-profit, community-based group with more than 50 volunteers.
 Proceeds from the tour will benefit different areas of the community, such as small businesses and art groups.
 Our goal is to educate and entertain by bringing Columbia, Pennsylvania’s unique and powerful history to life.

 We guide guests through an hour-long tour to meet enticing new characters while traveling the path of those who lived before us.
 Guests are invited to walk along darkened town sidewalks and through historic buildings, where they are greeted by “ghosts from the past.”
-We have about 25 to 50 actors at a time, dressed in period costumes, who portray historical figures and ghastly spirits.
-The 2020 tour will showcase original new scenes and stories.
+We have about 20 actors at a time, dressed in period costumes, who portray historical figures and ghastly spirits.

 Themes of the Past